 Most of the teaching is offered in the form of seminars, where the reading list texts are commented on and analyzed.
-Teaching is offered over a period of 8 to 10 weeks, two seminars a week, depending on available ressources.
+Teaching is offered over a period of 8 to 10 weeks, with one digital lecture and normally two digitally seminars a week, depending on available resources.
 Student active learning methods are employed, and the students are thus expected to prepare for classes as well as engaging actively in class and in after-class-work.

 In the case that less than five students register for a course, the organized teaching may be adapted to fit the number of students.
 If this occurs, students will be informed at the start of the semester, and before the registration deadline 1.
 February/1.
 September.

 Compulsory Assignments and Attendance

 There are three obligatory assignments : two individually textual analysis and another one that is performed by a small group, about two to three students in each.
 These assignments must be completed by the given deadlines.
 The assignments are assessed as a pass/fail.

 In accordance with the University of Bergen's Regulations for Degrees and Studies, the students have the right to a second try for each assignment, if one or more of the first hand-ins were not passed.
 The assignment must be approved before the student can be assessed in the course.